rust-lang/rfcs/text/0000-safer-transmute.md

 ### 📖 When is a transmutation stable?
 [stability]: #-when-is-a-transmutation-stable

-Since the soundness and safety of a transmutation is affected by the layouts of the source and destination types, changes to those types' layouts may cause code which previously compiled to produce errors.
+Since the well-definedness and safety of a transmutation is affected by the layouts of the source and destination types, changes to those types' layouts may cause code which previously compiled to produce errors.
 In other words, transmutation causes a type's layout to become part of that type's API for the purposes of SemVer stability.

 The question is, then: *how can the author of a type reason about transmutations they did not write, from-or-to types they did not write?* We address this problem by introducing two traits which both allow an author to opt-in to stability guarantees for their types, and allow third-parties to reason at compile-time about what guarantees are provided for such types.